Esbjörn Svensson: Rise to prominence and death

-The trio's international breakthrough came with their 1999 album From Gagarin’s Point Of View, their first album to be released outside Scandinavia.
+The trio's international breakthrough came with their 1999 album From Gagarin's Point Of View, their first album to be released outside Scandinavia.
 With the release of their albums Good Morning Susie Soho (2000) and Strange Place for Snow (2002), the trio drew the attention of United States audiences.
 In 2002, they toured Europe, the U.S. and Japan over 9 months.
 Their subsequent albums, Seven Days of Falling (2003), Viaticum (2005), and Tuesday Wonderland (2006), were equally well received by critics and resulted in several music industry award nominations as well as making the jazz and pop charts.

 e.s.t. was the first European jazz combo to make the front page of the American jazz magazine DownBeat (May 2006 issue).
 Their last live album, e.s.t.
 Live in Hamburg, a recording of their fall 2006 concert in Hamburg, Germany, as part of the Tuesday Wonderland Tour, was released in November 2007.
 Before Svensson's death, the trio had already finished the work for what became their album "Leucocyte", which was posthumously released in September 2008.
-The music to the album was recorded during a 9-hour jam at 301 studios in Sydney and in 2012 another album was released with music from that same recording entitled 301. e.s.t.'s last performance took place in Moscow, Russia, at the Tchaikovsky Hall, on 30 May 2008.
+The music to the album was recorded during a 9-hour jam at Studios 301 in Sydney and in 2012 another album was released with music from that same recording entitled 301. e.s.t.'s last performance took place in Moscow, Russia, at the Tchaikovsky Hall, on 30 May 2008.
 In addition to his work with e.s.t., Svensson recorded albums with Nils Landgren, Lina Nyberg and Viktoria Tolstoy.

 On 14 June 2008, Svensson went missing during a scuba diving session on Ingarö outside Stockholm, Sweden.
-His diving companions, including an instructor and his then 14-year-old son, eventually found him lying unconscious on the seabed.
+His diving companions, including an instructor and Esbjörn's then 14-year-old son, eventually found him lying unconscious on the seabed.
 Having sustained serious injuries, he was rushed to Karolinska University Hospital by helicopter, but could not be saved.
 He was 44 years old, married and the father of two sons.